Oaxaca Oaxaca State, Mexico Travel Guide

 Oaxaca's historical sites provide a tangible connection to its ancient and colonial past.

-A Mixtec archaeological site known for its intricate stone mosaic fretwork, that is unique among Mesoamerican sites.
-Located about 44 km (27 miles) east of The Culinary capital of mexico.
+A Mixtec archaeological site known for its intricate stone mosaic fretwork, that happens to be unique among Mesoamerican sites.
+Found about 44 km (27 miles) east of The Culinary capital of mexico.
 Open daily, 8:00 AM - 5:00 PM.
-An entrance fee applies.
+An admission fee applies.

 Another important Zapotec archaeological site, not as visited than Monte Albán or Mitla.
 It is known for itthe palace of structure and a large ball court.

-A Zapotec site known for its carved stone figures of ballplayers, providing a look into ancient sports.
+A Zapotec site known for its carved stone figures of ballplayers, providing an insight into ancient sports.

 The entire downtown area functions as a living historical site site.
 It features well-preserved colonial buildings, numerous churches, and inviting plazas.